allebone/help.omni.af.mil/docs/PEX/Training.md

 623a Transcription

-Due to changing requirements, Task Lists are periodical y revised.
+Due to changing requirements, Task Lists are periodically revised.
 It then becomes necessary to transcribe the accomplished tasks from the Old Version Task List to the New Version for the Trainees.
 This transcription can now be done in PEX.
 The transcription is a two-step process.

 1. The first step is to transcribe the Trainees in Qualification Training.
 This step can only be accomplished by Administrators and Training Administrators.